mapbox/mapbox-navigation-ios/readme.md

  * The user should be rerouted
 1. Depending on what is emitted, your app should react accordingly

-A simple implementation can be viewed in the [Example app](./Example/ViewController.swift).
+A simple implementation can be viewed in the example app — available in [Objective-C](./Example/Objective-C/ViewController.m) or [Swift](./Example/Swift/ViewController.swift).

 ## Gist of how this works